 Praxair MSDSs are furnished on sale or delivery by Praxair or the independent distributors and suppliers who package and sell our products.
-To obtain current Praxair MSDSs for these products, contact your Praxair sales representative or local distributor or supplier.
+To obtain current Praxair MSDSs for these products, contact your Praxair sales representative or local distributor or supplier, or download from www.praxair.com.
 If you have questions regarding Praxair MSDSs, would like the form number and date of the latest MSDS, or would like the names of the Praxair suppliers in your area, phone or write the Praxair Call Center (Phone: 1-800-PRAXAIR; Address: Praxair Call Center, Praxair, Inc., PO Box 44, Tonawanda, NY 14151-0044).

-Praxair, the Flowing Airstream design, and Stargon are trademarks or registered trademarks of Praxair Technology, Inc. in the United States and other countries.
+Praxair, the Flowing Airstream design, and HeliStar are trademarks or registered trademarks of Praxair Technology, Inc. in the United States and other countries.